 Homeschooling is an open invitation to clutter.
-The minute we even consider homeschooling, clutter makes itself at home by way of picture books, paper, art supplies, science projects, costumes, curriculum, snacks, DVDs, mismatched socks, toys, and educational resources.
+The minute we even consider homeschooling, clutter makes itself at home by way of picture books, paper, art supplies, science projects, curriculum, snacks, DVDs, and educational resources.
+Yet, homeschooling is also an open invitation to beauty, truth, and goodness.
+These are the reasons we homeschool and also the reasons we acquire picture books, art supplies, and educational resources.

 How do we make room for more of the good stuff while not losing our minds over the clutter?
+With the following organization tips to control the clutter!

 “Clutter can play a significant role in how we feel about our homes, our workplaces, and ourselves.
-Messy homes and work spaces leave us feeling anxious, helpless, and overwhelmed.
-Yet, rarely is clutter recognized as a significant source of stress in our lives.”
+Messy homes and workspaces leave us feeling anxious, helpless, and overwhelmed.
+Yet rarely is clutter recognized as a significant source of stress in our lives.”

-Carter goes on to explain that clutter
+Dr. Carter goes on to explain that clutter does the following:

-• “distracts us by drawing our attention away from what our focus should be on”
+- “distracts us by drawing our attention away from what our focus should be on.”

-• “makes it more difficult to relax”
+- “makes it more difficult to relax.”

-• “inhibits creativity and productivity by invading the open spaces that allow most people to think, brainstorm, and problem solve”
+- “inhibits creativity and productivity by invading the open spaces that allow most people to think, brainstorm, and problem solve.”

 1. Maximize Space

-2. Use Containers Strategically
+2. Use Containers Deliberately

 In my opinion, the right container in the right place for the right item can be a home’s best friend.
-Think about the things in your home that could be easily tidied and corralled into baskets, bins, and magazine holders
+Think about the things in your home that could be easily tidied and corralled into baskets, bins, and magazine holders.

 Baskets